The Right Microphone for Your Presentation

 CARDIOID PICKUP: Imagine this pickup as being heart-shaped.
 It’s most sensitive in the front, or very top of the mic.
 The sides and bottom of the microphone are less sensitive and will capture less sound.
 These microphones are widely used by professional singers during live concerts.

 What does this mean to you?
-We’ve ruled out the use of a “clip-on” mic (due to its inferior omnidirectional pickup pattern and careless misplacement on the presenter’s body), so we’ll need something to replace it with.
+We’ve ruled out the use of a “clip-on” mic (due to its inferior omnidirectional pickup pattern and tendency to be carelessly misplaced on the presenter’s body), so we’ll need something to replace it.
 Here at automätik, we highly recommend a “directional” headset microphone.
-DPA makes a great product: DPA 4088-F. The use of a headset solution ensures that the pickup remains near the speaker’s pie hole, not near the speaker’s stomach, picking up the grumblings of their bad lunch decision.
+DPA makes a great product: DPA 4088-F. The use of a headset solution ensures that the pickup remains near the speaker’s pie hole, not near the speaker’s stomach, picking up the grumblings of their bad lunch decision (spicy enchiladas, anyone?)

 “Well I have a microphone and you don’t, so you’ll have to listen to every word I have to say.”